- Hilton Head

 About this PropertyRecently Renovated from Top to Bottom!

-The ideal place for the family or a fast get away for two.
-This 3rd story, 1 bedroom, 1 bath flat at the top of a 3-story walk-up, is roomy and brightly finished with a landscape view and a peek-a-boo view of Calibogue Sound from the covered porch.
+The ideal place for the family or a speedy get away for two.
+This 3rd story, 1 bedroom, 1 bath flat at the top of a 3-story walk-up, is big and brightly finished with a landscape view and a peek-a-boo view of Calibogue Sound from the covered porch.

 Save room in your trunk.
 Beach chairs, a few beach toys and a modest cooler are available for your use.